I can't pay my tuition until I receive my financial aid. What do I do?

 If that parent remarried, both your parent and stepparent must report information on the FAFSA.

 Do I have to be a US citizen to receive financial aid?

-You must be one of the following to receive financial aid—
+You must be one of the following to receive federal financial aid—

 - US citizen